Pygmy rabbit: Habitat

 The pygmy rabbit is the only leporid native to North America that digs burrows.
 Juveniles use burrows more than other age groups.
 Early reproductive activities of adults may be concentrated at burrows.
 When pygmy rabbits can utilize sagebrush cover, burrow use is decreased.
 Pygmy rabbits use burrows more in the winter for thermal cover than at other times of the year.

 Burrows are usually located on slopes at the base of sagebrush plants, and face north to east.
 Tunnels widen below the surface, forming chambers, and extend to a maximum depth of about 1 m.
 Burrows typically have 4 or 5 entrances but may have as few as 2 or as many as 10.
 In Oregon, pygmy rabbits inhabited areas where soils were significantly deeper and looser than soils at adjacent sites.
 Site selection was probably related to ease of excavation of burrows.
-In areas where soil is shallow pygmy rabbits live in holes among volcanic rocks, in stone walls, around abandoned buildings, and in burrows made by badgers (Taxidea taxus) and marmots (Marmota flaviventris).
+In areas where soil is shallow pygmy rabbits live in holes among volcanic rocks, in stone walls, around abandoned buildings, and in burrows made by American badgers and yellow-bellied marmots.

 Some researchers have found that pygmy rabbits never venture farther than 60 ft from their burrows.
-However, Bradfield observed pygmy rabbits range up to 100 m from their burrows.
+However, Bradfield observed that pygmy rabbits range up to 100 m from their burrows.

 Some areas inhabited by pygmy rabbits are covered with several feet of snow for up to 2 or more months during the winter.
 During periods when the snow has covered most of the sagebrush, pygmy rabbits tunnel beneath the snow to find food.
 Snow tunnels are approximately the same height and width as burrows.
 They are quite extensive and extend from one sagebrush to another.
 Above ground movement during the winter months is restricted to these tunnel systems.